facelessuser/PyMdown/tests/example.md

     - pymdown.b64(base_path=${BASE_PATH})
     - pymdown.absolutepath(base_path=${BASE_PATH})

     !!!
-Caution "Testing Note"
+Caution "Notes"
         - `sane_lists` will alter the results of the second test in [Mixed Lists](#mixed-lists).
-When turned off, this test will have all list items mixed and aligned proper.
-With `sane_lists` on, some will not be recognized, and some items may be aligned in different lists.
+When turned off, this document will have all list items mixed and aligned proper.
+With `sane_lists` on, some will not be recognized, and some items may be aligned in different lists. `sane_lists` is disabled in this example.
-        - having `guess_lang=False` allows the testing of the selective highlighting.
-When omitted or set `true`, it can be expected that all of the blocks will be highlighted to some extent.
+        - having `guess_lang=False` allows selective highlighting of only the blocks that specify a language.
+When omitted or set `true`, it can be expected that all of the blocks will be highlighted to some extent (in some cases very wrong).  `guess_lang` is disabled in this example.
-        - This is only for a genral visual inspection.
+        - This is only for a general visual inspection.
-        - pymdown.b64 check requires looking at the source of one of the images to see if conversion occured.
+        - pymdown.b64 can be verified by checking the source of one of the images to see if conversion occured.

 # Cheat Sheet and Test